 A professional will be able to tell you for definite but there are a few general signs that should send alarm bells ringing when you look through your contract.

-So the obvious question is ‘what do I do if I am inside IR35?’
+The obvious question is ‘what do I do if I am inside IR35?’.
 Don’t worry, it isn’t the end of the world, you can still be a contractor, you’ll just have to do things a bit differently.

 Many people immediately switch to an umbrella solution if their contract is inside IR35 but that isn’t always the smartest thing to do.
 After all, the nature of a contractor’s work is temporary, so who’s to say that your next contract won’t be outside IR35?
 If you are outside the legislation there is no more tax efficient way of trading than using a limited company.

 If you are inside IR35 you’ll pay more tax than if you weren’t but it still could be financially beneficial to use a limited company rather than an umbrella company.
 Our accountants have a wealth of experience in dealing with contractors who are inside IR35, so don’t hesitate to contact us if you want to find out more about the tax implications.

 - Your take home pay could still be higher in a limited company as you’ll have the ability to generate extra income through the Flat Rate VAT Scheme.

 - You only pay tax on 95% of your income rather than 100% via an umbrella company.

 - Umbrella company fees can often eclipse limited company accountancy fees.

 - Limited companies allow you to claim for a wider range of expenses, which can be offset against your overall tax liability.

 The difference here is in who is responsible for the IR35 assessment and decision.
 Since the public sector reform of 2017, public sector bodies are responsible for assessing IR35 status for any contractors they engage.
 They must also complete a “deemed employment” calculation and deduct PAYE tax and national insurance from any payments made to contractors who are inside IR35.